 Nares Strait (including Pim Island, Hans Island, northern coast of Greenland depending on the ice)

 Ice permitting, you will set sail for Smith Sound between Greenland and Canada, just like all the legendary Arctic explorers before you.
 The excitement builds.
-How far into the territory of the icebreakers can the HANSEATIC actually go?
+How far can the HANSEATIC actually go?
 If you succeed in landing on Pim Island, you will feel the drama of the Greely expedition, which fell victim to the icy winter of 1884 on the small, rocky island.
 With a little luck, you might see some polar bears and walruses here.
 The importance of this region today will become clear when passing by Hans Island: Canada and Denmark have both been claiming ownership of the island for years.
 At the icy end of the world, the northern coast of Greenland, you will add your own chapter to the history of Arctic exploration.
 The ice will determine the course of your cruise.
 Again and again, traces appear of legendary expeditions – such as those of Robert Edwin Peary and Elisha Kane.

 North-western coast of Greenland (including Siorapaluk, Qaanaaq, Old Thule/North Star Bay, cruising off Cape York)